Coverage is subject to the specific terms of the member's benefit plan.

 Federal Employee Program members (FEP) should check with their Retail Pharmacy Program to determine if prior approval is required by calling the Retail Pharmacy Program at 1-800-624-5060 (TTY: 1-800-624-5077).
 FEP members can also obtain the list through the www.fepblue.org website.

-Omalizumab (Xolair) may be considered medically necessary for use in individuals with moderate to severe persistent asthma who meet ALL the following criteria:
+Omalizumab (Xolair) may be considered medically necessary for use in individuals who meet the following criteria:

 - Individual is greater than or equal to six (6) years of age; and

 - Individual diagnosed with moderate to severe persistent asthma; and